mproos/mproos.github.io/index.md

 ---
 ### Other projects

-This is a collection of miscellanious research-related stuff, both present and past.
+This is a collection of miscellaneous things, academic and academia-adjacent, both present and past.
 Includes other research projects I have participated in, but also public outreach, teaching, organizing and whatever else I currently have time to do.

 [Look at all the other stuff I do](/other)